chris-sanders/chris-sanders.github.io/_posts/2020-08-04-k8s-deployment-tools.md

 ## Helm
 [Helm][helm] shouldn't need an introduction.
 As shown above I'm building my templates on top of Helm Charts where available to expedite deployments.
-Helm is nice, but even with Helm 3 I prefer having the ability to provide an overlay step and I like storing my configuration on disk.
-Helm is nice, but it seems best as part of the solution not the only tool.
+Helm is nice, but even with Helm 3 I prefer having the ability to provide perform post processing and I like storing my configuration on disk.
+Helm just seems best fit as part of the solution not the only tool.

 ## Ansible
 Ansible has a [k8s module][ansible-k8s] which lets you configure and deploy with Ansible.